sunmingtao/poker-hand-analysis/Leaks.md

 3. If board is dry without pair, overbet with semi bluff and two pair+. e.g. 55,JQ on AK56
 4. If board is dry with top card paired, bet 1/4 pot
 5. If board is dry with middle card paired on the turn, check back or pot?
+6. If 4 card to a straight or 4 card to a flush, bet 1/4 pot.

 ## Flop check raise sizing guideline